 A Head of Family individual is a taxpayer who is single and who maintains a household which constitutes the principal place of abode for himself or herself AND one or more dependents.
 A married individual must live apart from his/her spouse for the entire year to qualify for Head of Family filing status.
-If the dependent does not live in the same home with the taxpayer, such taxpayer does not qualify as head of family even though the taxpayer may contribute to the support and maintenance of a separate household for thedependent.
+If the dependent does not live in the same home with the taxpayer, such taxpayer does not qualify as head of family even though the taxpayer may contribute to the support and maintenance of a separate household for the dependent.

 You must have a dependent of yours living in the home with you for the entire year to file as head of family.
-By checking line 4 of the tax return to file as head of family, you are allowed \$8,000 and on line 6 you are allowed \$1,500 for the required dependent, which totals \$9,500 for your head of family status exemption.
+By checking line 4 of the tax return to file as head of family, you are allowed \$8,000 on line 11 and \$1,500 for the required dependent listed on line 6 which totals \$9,500 for your head of family status exemption.
 If you have additional dependents, list them on the additional lines available on line 6.